altwajre/hello-akka/resources/docs/03-actors/09-persistence-query/README.md

 #### Note
 A very important thing to keep in mind when using queries spanning multiple persistenceIds,
-- such as EventsByTag is that the order of events at which the events appear in the stream rarely is guaranteed
+- such as `EventsByTag` is that the order of events at which the events appear in the stream rarely is guaranteed
 - (or stable between materializations).

 Journals may choose to opt for strict ordering of the events,
 - and should then document explicitly what kind of ordering guarantee they provide
-- for example “ordered by timestamp ascending, independently of persistenceId” is easy to achieve on relational databases,
+- for example "ordered by timestamp ascending, independently of persistenceId" is easy to achieve on relational databases,
 - yet may be hard to implement efficiently on plain key-value datastores.

 In the example below we query all events which have been tagged.
 - We assume this was performed by the write-side using an EventAdapter,
 - or that the journal is smart enough that it can figure out what we mean by this tag
 - for example if the journal stored the events as JSON
-- it may try to find those with the field tag set to this value etc.
+- it may try to find those with the field `tag` set to this value etc.

 ```scala
 // assuming journal is able to work with numeric offsets we can: